How safe are our streets for pedestrians in car-centric North Carolina?

 Any morning on a city street, hundreds of people are walking to work.
 They may have parked somewhere and are walking the last blocks.
 Or they got off the bus and are walking to their destination.
 For some, it is the final leg of their commute.
 For others, it is the only way they get where they are going.

 People walk on rural roads, too.
-And the suburbs.
-But whether someone walks by choice, convenience or necessity, there are risks — often of being hit by a car.
+And in the suburbs.
+But where or whether someone walks by choice, convenience or necessity, there are risks — often of being hit by a car.

 According to an Elon University poll conducted in cooperation with The News & Observer, two-thirds of North Carolinians feel unsafe walking along a road without sidewalks.